-Mark Senti is a visionary leader with over 25 years of experience leading companies at the forefront of innovation and technology.
-He has led the strategic direction of the company since its inception, with responsibilities that include developing business strategies, IP strategies and joint ventures.
-He has also led the collaborative relationships with NASA, U.S. Department of Energy, Argonne National Laboratory, Masdar Institute of Science and Technology (United Arab Emirates), and major institutions.
+Mark Senti is a visionary leader with over 30 years of experience leading companies at the forefront of innovation and technology.
+He has led the strategic direction of the company since its inception, with responsibilities that include developing business strategies, IP strategies and strategic partnerships.

 He has deep experience in developing innovative manufacturing and technology solutions, with a background that includes advanced work in superconducting magnetics and supercomputers, robotics, automated systems and sustainability.
 Mr. Senti has appeared on CNN and is a respected author and speaker on these topics.

-Mr. Senti began his career developing a wide array of projects from hardware design to the manufacturing processes for Cray Research, Inc., receiving the Cray Research Leadership and Innovation Award in 1990 for his design and implementation of automation of wiring and testing of Cray Supercomputers.
-He is the recipient of many awards, including international recognition with the 1992 Outstanding Young Manufacturing Engineer Award from the Society of Manufacturing Engineers and 2015 Congressional Special Recognition Lifetime Achievement in Technology Award.
+He began his career developing a wide array of projects from hardware design to the manufacturing processes for Cray Research, Inc., receiving the Cray Research Leadership and Innovation Award in 1990 for his design and implementation of automation for manufacturing and testing of Cray Supercomputers.

 Mr. Senti is the recipient of many awards, including international recognition with the 1992 Outstanding Young Manufacturing Engineer Award from the Society of Manufacturing Engineers and 2015 Congressional Special Recognition Lifetime Achievement in Technology Award and Space Coast Business 2017 Business Leaders of the Year for Technology.